November 7, 2018

 Section 1: Voting at the Annual Election will be overseen by the Nominating Committee.

-Section 3: The three (3) successful candidates will have the highest vote totals.
-If there are more than the three expired ‘terms’ available (i.e., if a Board Member or Members has left his or her term early), then the highest vote getter will have the option to fill the unexpired term.
+Section 3: The successful candidates will be those that have the highest vote totals.
+If there are unexpired ‘terms’ available (i.e., if a Board Member or Members has left his or her term early), then the highest vote getter will have the option to fill the unexpired term.
 If that candidate declines to take the unexpired term, it will then be offered to each in order of votes.